junqing-zhang/junqing-zhang.github.io/_posts/2019-04-25-blog-post-sdr.md

 # Universal Software Radio Peripheral (USRP)
 * USRP Selection: [https://kb.ettus.com/Selecting_an_USRP_Device](https://kb.ettus.com/Selecting_an_USRP_Device)

+Some USRP series do not have RF capabilities, e.g., the N210 USRP.
+A separate RF daughterboard will be required.
 * RF Daughterboard Selection: Not all the USRP is equpped with the RF card, including N and X series.
 A selection guide is provided at [https://kb.ettus.com/Selecting_an_RF_Daughterboard](https://kb.ettus.com/Selecting_an_RF_Daughterboard)

 # Wireless Open Access Research Platform (WARP)